cdktf/cdktf-provider-snowflake/docs/tagAssociation.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/tag_association#id TagAssociation#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.0/docs/resources/tag_association#id TagAssociation#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `objectName`<sup>Optional</sup> <a name="objectName" id="@cdktf/provider-snowflake.tagAssociation.TagAssociation.Initializer.parameter.objectName"></a>

-- *Type:* java.lang.String

-Specifies the object identifier for the tag association.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/tag_association#object_name TagAssociation#object_name}

 ---